-Rating Expectations □Meets A complete response must Describe how the Governing Body audit and finance committees will be formed and how they will: formed and how they will: Function generally Ensure proper legal oversight Ensure proper financial oversight; Does Not Meet Describe how the proposed school's audit and finance committees will interact with the school's management; and Describe how the audit and finance committees will interact with the full Governing Body.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: ]
+✔ Meets A complete response must Describe how the Governing Body audit and finance committees will be formed and how they will: Function generally Ensure proper legal oversight Ensure proper financial oversight; Describe how the proposed school's audit and finance committees will interact with the school's management; and Describe how the audit and finance committees will interact with the full Governing Body.
+RioGAFA meets criteria for how the governing board will provide fiscal and legal oversight.
+They identify specific committees in order to provide oversight of both financial and legal logistics for the proposed school.